touhidzaman007/Wordpress-Sites/README.md

 # created_sites
-Please check these following sites I had worked on with wordpress, wordpress(Elementor/Pro, ACF Pro, CPT-UI, Crocoblock)
+Please check these following sites I had(have been working with revisions) worked on with wordpress, wordpress(Elementor/Pro, ACF Pro, CPT-UI, Crocoblock)

 ############
 # Plumbers #